Local Map Construction with SDMap: A Comprehensive Survey: Related Work

-The Waymo\cite{Waymo} Open Dataset, released by Waymo, covers a variety of weather and traffic conditions, providing high-quality data from LiDAR and cameras, suitable for tasks such as 3D object detection, tracking, and lane detection.
+The Waymo Open Dataset\cite{Waymo}, released by Waymo, covers a variety of weather and traffic conditions, providing high-quality data from lidar and cameras, suitable for tasks such as 3D object detection, tracking, and lane detection.
+The Waymo\cite{Waymo} provides comprehensive 2D and 3D bounding box annotations for camera images and lidar data, respectively.
+The dataset consists of 1150 scenes, each 20 seconds long, with synchronized and calibrated data from urban and suburban areas.
+Annotations include consistent identifiers across frames to support object tracking.

-OpenLane-V2\cite{Openlane-v2}, also known as OpenLane-Huawei or Road Genome, is a benchmark dataset for next-generation autonomous driving scene road structure perception, jointly open-sourced by Shanghai Artificial Intelligence Laboratory and Huawei Noah's Ark Laboratory.
+OpenLane-V2\cite{Openlane-v2}, also known as OpenLane-Huawei or Road Genome, is a benchmark dataset for next-generation intelligent driving scene road structure perception, jointly open-sourced by Shanghai Artificial Intelligence Laboratory and Huawei Noah's Ark Laboratory.
 It is the first dataset to include the topological relationships of road structures in traffic scenes.
+OpenLane-V2\cite{Openlane-v2} focuses on topology reasoning for traffic scene structure, offering annotations that describe the relationship between traffic elements and lanes.
+The dataset comprises 2,000 annotated road scenes that detail traffic elements and their correlation to lanes, aiming to advance research in understanding the structure of road scenes.

-ONCE-3DLanes\cite{Once-3dlane} dataset, a real-world autonomous driving dataset with lane layout annotation in 3D space, is a new benchmark constructed to stimulate the development of monocular 3D lane detection methods.
-It is collected in various geographical locations in China, including highway, bridge, tunnel, suburb and downtown, with different weather conditions (sunny/rainy) and lighting conditions (day/night).
+ONCE-3DLanes\cite{Once-3dlane} dataset, a real-world intelligent driving dataset with lane layout annotation in 3D space, is a new benchmark constructed to stimulate the development of monocular 3D lane detection methods.
+It is collected in various geographical locations in China, including highways, bridges, tunnels, suburbs, and downtown, with different weather conditions (sunny / rainy) and lighting conditions (day / night).
 The whole dataset contains 211K images with its corresponding 3D lane annotations in the camera coordinates.

-CurveLanes\cite{Curvelane} is a new benchmark lane detection dataset with 150K lanes images for difficult scenarios such as curves and multi-lanes in traffic lane detection.
+CurveLanes\cite{Curvelane} is a new benchmark lane detection dataset with 150K lane images for difficult scenarios such as curves and multi-lanes in traffic lane detection.
 It is collected in real urban and highway scenarios in multiple cities in China.
 All images are carefully selected so that most of them image contains at least one curve lane.
 More difficult scenarios such as S-curves, Y-lanes, night and multi-lanes can be found in this dataset.